JoyceLi-Xilinx/Vitis-In-Depth-Tutorial/Getting_Started/Vitis_GUI/Part4.md

 ### Targeting Software Emulation

 1. Now we are going to run the project in software emulation flow.
-Firstly, open up the system project page and make sure that **Software Emulation** is selected as active build.
+Firstly, double click the 'vadd_system.sprj' file from the Explorer window to open up the system project settings page and make sure that **Software Emulation** is selected as active build.

 ![img](./images/part4_swemu_target.png)